mtturner57/2pg-test/sfdx-source/Mturner2PG/my-feature-1/aura/README.md

-# TODO: sfdx-source / my_ns_prefix / my-feature-1 / aura
+# TODO: sfdx-source / Mturner2PG / my-feature-1 / aura

 ### What type of files should be kept in this directory?